 When I was outside—in nature, at the beach, smelling the forest, watching a sunset—I felt alive.
 Calm.
 Peaceful.
 A simple life.
 I had found a purpose.
 And there was that persistent pull...
 I wanted to move to Spain.
 I didn’t just need a change of scenery—I needed a different life altogether.

 By the end of 2023, I realized I was waking up to something bigger than Spain itself.
 That year became my awakening—the moment I began questioning everything I thought I wanted, and noticing the quiet pull toward a different life.
+Little did I know how soon that awakening would be tested.

 Emily Anne Toliver taking a photo with a camera on the beach, standing next to the water with waves reaching the shore.